Slack for sales: 4 ways to close deals quicker

 - #external channel with prospects and customers: showcase firsthand the benefits of working in Slack and instill good ways of working for the future

-- #deal-desk to centralise contract and legal negotiations with management, legal and finance
+- #deal-desk to centralize contract and legal negotiations with management, legal and finance

-- #new-hires, added as single-channel guests before their start date: meet your colleagues, ask questions and get comfortable with how your company works in Slack
+- #new-hires, added as single-channel guests before their start date: meet your coworkers, ask questions, and get comfortable with how your company works in Slack

 - #help- and #plz- to request support for progressing and closing deals